10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Juan Cruzado Cortés – CC BY-SA 4.0

-Boa imperator is El Salvador’s longest snake, reaching 3.7 metres.
+Boa imperator is officially El Salvador’s longest snake, reaching 3.7 metres.
 It was only “discovered” in 2016, yet is one of the best researched snakes in the world.
 This is because it was originally a subspecies of the boa constrictor, until DNA analysis proved it to be a full species after all, with a genetic divergence of 5-7%.
-From then on, all central American boa constrictors were switched to Boa imperator.
+From then on, all boa constrictors found in Central America were officially switched to Boa imperator.

-When the species were split, all food records central America were transferred to Boa imperator.
+When the species were split, all food records for Central America were transferred to Boa imperator.
 Consequently, the amount of confirmed prey for this snake is already gigantic.
 Mammals are favourite, with hefty helpings of frogs and birds.
 The list continues to grow, such as in 2022, when a boa imperator was recorded eating a Yucatan squirrel.
+Other prey include porcupines, monkeys and even small deer.

 10 Tiger ratsnake